 4. FEES

 4.1.
 Amount of Registry Operator Fees.
 Registrar agrees to pay Registry Operator the fees set forth in Exhibit A for services provided by Registry Operator to Registrar (collectively, "Fees").
-Registry Operator reserves the right to revise the Fees from time to time, provided that Registry Operator shall provide at least six (6) months’ notice to Registrar prior to any increases in fees for initial registrations, renewal registrations or fees for registrations associated with transfers of sponsorship.
+Registry Operator reserves the right to revise the Fees from time to time, provided that Registry Operator shall provide at least 60 days notice to the Registrar prior to any increases in fees for initial registrations, and 180 days prior notice for increases in renewal registrations or fees for registrations associated with transfers of sponsorship.
 In addition, Registrar agrees to pay Registry Operator the applicable variable fees assessed to Registry Operator by ICANN, as permitted by Section 6.3 (b) of the Registry Agreement by no later ten (10) days after the date of an invoice from Registry Operator for such fees.

 4.2.
 Payment of Registry Operator Fees.
 In advance of incurring Fees, Registrar shall establish a letter of credit, deposit account, bank transfer or other credit facility accepted by Registry Operator (“Payment Security”), which acceptance will not be unreasonably withheld so long as payment is assured.
 All Fees are due immediately upon receipt of applications for initial and renewal registrations, registrations associated with transfers of sponsorship, or upon provision of other services provided by Registry Operator to Registrar.
 Payment shall be made via debit or draw down of the deposit account, letter of credit or other credit facility.
 Registry Operator shall provide monthly invoice statements to the Registrar.